next-safe-action

 These flags control whether the final error is returned in the result object or thrown.
 They don't replace handleServerError (which still processes server errors before the throw/return decision) or returnValidationErrors() (which is a function for manually producing validation errors in your server code).

-Framework errors
+Framework navigation/errors

 next-safe-action detects and handles these automatically: